jose-elias-alvarez/null-ls.nvim/README.md

    })
    ```

-2. Use `:NullLsInfo` to get the path to your debug log, which you can open
+2. Use `:NullLsLog` to open your debug log in the current Neovim instance or
-   direclty in Neovim or with another program.
+   `:NullLsInfo` to get the path to your debug log.

-As with LSP logging, `debug` will slow down Neovim.
+As with LSP logging, debug mode will slow down Neovim.
 Make sure to disable the
 option after you've collected the information you're looking for.

 ### How do I set the path to the Neovim binary?